mt-mods/technic/technic/doc/chests.md

 ## Inventory move

 Chests have the ability to move all or a certain type of item with a button.
 All items that fit with that type will move from inventory to chest or the contrary.

+## Digilines

+Only mithril chests can send digilines logs.
+They can send messages of following types :
+* Player/pipeworks item taking
+* Player/pipeworks item putting
+* Pipeworks overflow (chest is full)